chinmay-farkya/EVM-notes/README.md

 # EVM
 This is an accumulated list of pointers about the Ethereum network and the low-level EVM execution.
 Note that some parts of this information might be outdated/ wrong : these are based on my understanding of the concepts.
+Also, the pointers are not too structured.

 Feel free to add or correct me on anything.
 Please spare the numbering and formatting, I moved it from my Notion page.